 Consistent: The logo should be visible on every page and within every function of the intranet, with the exceptions of integrated tools and services.
 Modern intranets are usually designed to be mobile and come with their own app.
 The logo should be the same everywhere.

-3. Choose a tone and writing style
+3. Choose a tone and writing style for your intranet

 While name and logo are important, the most important aspect of an intranet is ultimately the content.
 A consistent tone, or "house style," used to convey this content is crucial to the success of the internal brand.